-Though chickens can live outside most of the time, they need shelter from the elements and predators.
+Even though chickens can live outside most of the time, they do need shelter to protect them from the elements and predators.
 A common method of housing chickens on a hobby farm is to give them a fenced-in area with a run-in shed attached.
 The shelter you provide should be well ventilated, and be able to provide warmth if needed.
-A rule of thumb when housing chickens is that each bird should have 3 to 4 square feet of indoor space and 8 to 10 square feet of outdoor space.
+A rule of thumb for housing chickens is that each bird should have 3 to 4 square feet of indoor space and 8 to 10 square feet of outdoor space.

 When you are caring for both chicks and full-grown birds, it can be beneficial to keep them separated until the chicks reach six months old.
-Chicks have much weaker immune systems than older birds and are more susceptible to any bacteria or viruses grown birds could be carrying.
+Chicks have a much weaker immune systems than mature birds and are more susceptible to any bacteria or viruses mature birds could be carrying.